-Next, we compared different therapies after stroke by measuring the change in behavior they cause in the grasping task.
+Next, we compared different therapies after stroke by measuring the change in behaviour they cause in the grasping task.
 Fig 4b shows the similarity per rat cohort to a healthy baseline (y-axis) and to immediately post-stroke (x-axis) for each week of recovery.
-The cohorts with optogenetic stimulation of the intact pyramidal tract ("brain stimulation" groups in green, blue) steadily improve during rehabilitation, reaching around $70\pm3\%$ similarity to the baseline behavior and having almost no similarity (green $5\pm3\%$, blue $15\pm5\%$) with the post-stroke behavior.
-In contrast, groups with no treatment or only rehabilitative training in the grasping task reveal behavior that is similar to neither reference ($<35\%$), suggesting an inadequate compensation differing significantly from true recovery of impaired function.
+The cohorts with optogenetic stimulation of the intact pyramidal tract ("brain stimulation" groups in green, blue) steadily improve during rehabilitation, reaching around $70\pm3\%$ similarity to the baseline behaviour and having almost no similarity (green $5\pm3\%$, blue $15\pm5\%$) with the post-stroke behaviour.
+In contrast, groups with no treatment or only rehabilitative training in the grasping task reveal behaviour that is similar to neither reference ($<35\%$), suggesting an inadequate compensation differing substantially from true recovery of impaired function.

-Fig 4c shows the improvement for human patients after a disease specific treatment as similarity to pre-treatment (x-axis) and to behavior of healthy subjects (y-axis).
-Fampyra, a reversible potassium channel blocker applied over a period of 14 days (2x10mg per day) yields a significant improvement on the walking function of MS patients.
-Lumbar puncture leads to a significant improvement within the first 2 hours for patients affected by hydrocephalus.
-The effect of the lumbar puncture to improve the gait was highest early after treatment (2h) due to the reduction in liquor pressure, but motor skills deteriorated again afterwards.
+Fig 4c depicts gait improvement for patients after a disease specific treatment as similarity to pre-treatment (x-axis) and to behaviour of healthy subjects (y-axis).
+Fampyra, a reversible potassium channel blocker applied over a period of 14 days (2x10mg per day) yields a substantial improvement on the walking function of MS patients.
+Lumbar puncture leads to a major improvement within the first 2 hours for patients affected by hydrocephalus - an effect that only initially lasted for 2h due to the reduction in cerebrospinal fluid pressure.

-The experiments show the behavior encoding $F_\beta$ to be an effective means for both, to compare different therapies after a disease and to diagnose the resulting changes in motor function.
+The experiments show the behaviour encoding $F_\beta$ to be an effective tool for both, to compare different therapies after a disease and to diagnose the resulting changes in motor function.